 Mortgage insurance is usually required if your down payment is less than 20%.
 This protects the lender in the event of default, and regular premiums are generally rolled into your mortgage payments.

 In some areas, such as Manitoba and Ontario, provincial sales tax must be paid on CMHC insurance in cash at the time of closing.

-A certificate fee may be payable if you are buying a condominium or strata unit and could cost up to $100.
-Your Realtor will let you know whether this is needed.
+A certificate fee may be payable if you are buying a condo or strata unit and could cost up to $100.
+Your real estate agent will let you know whether this is needed.

 If the seller has prepaid any utilities, your final purchase price will be adjusted for these.
 You’ll also need to consider moving costs in your grand total.
 A local move will typically cost between $300 for a small condo up to $1,500 for a three-bedroom home.